hypered/refli.be/pages/fr/blog/introducing.md

 database for further processing or querying.

-In other words, Lex Iterata offers the consolidated texts of the Official Belgian Journal in a new HTML form but we want to go a bit further.
+In other words, Lex Iterata offers the consolidated texts of the Official Belgian Journal in a new HTML form but we want to go a bit further by leveraging our structured representation.

 To better see the various forms that the legislative texts can take, here are some links for an example text, as offered by the PFS Justice: